yodrew/yodrew.github.io/_pages/protocol.md

 	- turn cellphone off or put it in flight mode to stop calls and minimize electromagnetic radiation
 - lights out
 	- how to do everything in a totally dark room: slowly!
-	- _Important_: avoid hitting your head when standing or sitting.
+	- _Important_: avoid hitting your head when standing up or sitting down.
 Make a circle with your arms in front of yourself at chest height, hands together, when moving up or down.
 Practice this a few times in light with eyes closed, near something you will touch with your hands.
 	- put food scraps in bucket provided inside the room
 	- things slowly go out of place in darkness.
 If you would like the bed remade, lost shoes found, etc, ask your supporter.
 	- If you notice a light leak, immediately look away.
 Find something to cover it with.
 See [gear](/prepare#gear) for materials to do this with.
 Tell your supporter so he can plug the leak.